 It may seem really early to start thinking about the birth when you’re still getting used to the idea that you’re pregnant, but the more prepared you are the better conversations you can have with your midwife or doctor.

-10 weeks pregnant: pelvic floor exercises and prescriptions
+Pelvic floor exercises and prescriptions

 Around this week, the placenta has developed enough for you to pass oxygen and nutrients directly to your baby, connecting the two of you in a whole new way.
 Thankfully, if you’ve been suffering with early pregnancy symptoms like tiredness and nausea, this means that you’re likely to feel some relief soon.